brendt/stitcher.io/src/content/blog/2022-08-08-deprecated-dynamic-properties-in-php-82.md

 If you _really_ want to use dynamic properties without implementing `<hljs prop>__get</hljs>` and `<hljs prop>__set</hljs>`, there is a much better alternative than to extend from `<hljs type>stdClass</hljs>`.

-The PHP core team has provided a built-in [attribute](/blog/attributes-in-php-8) called `<hljs type>AllowDynamicProperties</hljs>`.As its name suggests, it allows dynamic properties on classes, without having to rely on sketchy extends:
+The PHP core team has provided a built-in [attribute](/blog/attributes-in-php-8) called `<hljs type>AllowDynamicProperties</hljs>`.
+As its name suggests, it allows dynamic properties on classes, without having to rely on sketchy extends:

 ```php
 #[<hljs type>AllowDynamicProperties</hljs>]